-With Brexit due to take place on the 29th of March 2019, it is important that UK expats living in Spain keep themselves informed as to all of the latest news and updates coming from the British and Spanish governments, as well as from the European Union.
+With Brexit day now extended to 31st October 2019, it is important that UK expats living in Spain keep themselves informed as to all of the latest news and updates coming from the British and Spanish governments, as well as from the European Union.

 Although at this moment in time we do not know whether the UK will leave the EU with or without a deal (or even leave at all), importantly, both the UK and Spanish governments have previously signalled that they are committed to working together in order to protect the rights of British citizens living in Spain and the rights of Spanish nationals living in the UK.